bashup/mdsh/README.md

 * Treat blocks tags starting with `|` as a pipeline to preprocess the block with

 ...and just about anything else you can imagine.

+### "Static Linking" for Distribution

+You can use the `mdsh-embed` function to embed the source of other modules into your script.
+Calling `mdsh-embed` *modulename* inside an `mdsh` block will search `PATH` for *modulename* (unless *modulename* contains a `/`), and then output its source code, wrapped in a heredoc and `source` command.
+(This ensures that the embedded module will know it was sourced, and not via the command line, even if the embedding script *was* run from the command line.)

+The net result is that by using `mdsh-embed` in your `mdsh` block(s) to load your modules (instead of `source` inside your `shell` blocks), you gain the ability to `--compile` your script to a "statically-linked executable".
+That is, you can create a single file that contains all the modules it needs, so your users don't have to install all your dependencies themselves, and don't need a specific package manager to install your script.

 ## Extending `mdsh` or Reusing its Functions